ktyler-aerospike/moodle-to-linkedin-post-serverless-function/README.md

       --format='value(spec.template.metadata.annotations["run.googleapis.com/ingress"])'
    ```
 ## LOAD BALANCER
+- The kind of Load Balancer we are creating is called a url-map behind the scenes.
+- Our LB will be called mtl-load-balancer
+- Our LB will need a VPC network with a subnet so we'll create that first.

+### Create the VPC Network with Subnet
+1. Go to VPC
+2. Select + Create a VPC network
+3. Name it mtl-lb-network
+4. Choose your region (ours is us-west1)
+5. Custom
+1. DO NOT CREATE A SUBNET YET
+2. DO NOT SELECT a FIREWALL RULE YET
+3. Disabled
+7. Regional
+8. Legacy
+9. DO NOT USE DNS CONFIG
+10. When VPC is created, reenter and choose the SUBNETS TAB:
+    1. Choose + Add subnet
+    1. mtl-lb-network-subnet
+    1. Choose your region.
+    1. Choose Regional Managed Proxy
+    1. Choose Active
+    1. Leave box unchecked I guess?
+    1. Paste 10.129.0.0/23 into IPv4 Range
+    1. Click Add
+    1. Your subnet should appear under Reserved proxy-only subnets for load balancing

 - NEG - Network Endpoint Group
 - Name your NEG the same as your service plus a dash and neg.